-- 359 The Road Services Division is required to review and update its list of bridge needs for - 360 replacement/rehabilitation, seismic retrofit, and re-decking annually, preparatory to the Capital - 361 Improvement Program budgeting process.
-The King County Annual Bridge Report is available online.
+230 The Road Services Division is required to review and update its list of bridge needs for replacement/rehabilitation, seismic retrofit, and re-decking annually, preparatory to the Capital Improvement Program budgeting process.
+The King County Annual Bridge Report is available online.14

-&lt;sup>12 Based on best available data from fall 2022 inventory data.
+12 Based on best available data from fall 2022 inventory data.
 Data represents a point in time and can change slightly throughout the year.

-&lt;sup>13 See additional road resurfacing information at kingcounty.gov/depts/transportation/roads/paving-projects (accessed September 25, 2023).
+13 See additional road resurfacing information at kingcounty.gov/depts/transportation/roads/paving-projects (accessed September 25, 2023).